rethinkdb/www/_posts/2015-07-31-temperature-sensors-and-a-side-of-pi.md

 ### The Cron Job

-This code assumes you have installed the rethinkdb and Adafruit_DHT modules, and everything else is in the standard Python libraries.
+This code assumes you have installed the `rethinkdb` and `Adafruit_DHT` modules.
+Everything else used is in the standard Python libraries.

-To install the RethinkDB Python driver it's as easy as:
+To install the RethinkDB Python driver [it's as easy as](https://www.youtube.com/watch?v=ho7796-au8U&feature=youtu.be&list=RDho7796-au8U&t=16):

 ```
 pip install rethinkdb